If you love hi-fi gear, you won’t love what you’re about to see.

 The Jig Is Up

 It’s not the worst piece I’ve seen, but in terms of the needless and senseless destruction of a beautiful little amplifier through an utter lack of skill, it is.
-For me, this amplifier has been ruined and encapsulates the problems this repairer brings to hi-fi repair space.
+As far as I’m concerned, this amplifier has been ruined and encapsulates the problems this repairer brings to the hi-fi repair space.

-Even fundamental concepts like complementary transistor pairs are beyond this person’s understanding sadly, as you’ll see, yet he is ‘qualified’ – to do what exactly we don’t know.
-While we ponder that, just know that Mr RFW is responsible for cases 1, 10, 13, 14, 18 and now 19.
-Also know that there are many more of these cases that I simply haven’t bothered to write up because to be quite honest, I’m sick of it.
+Even fundamental concepts like complementary transistor pairs are beyond this person’s understanding.
+While we ponder that, just know that Mr RFW is responsible for cases 1, 10, 13, 14, 18, 19 and 20, and many more I haven’t bothered to write up.

-Worst of all, after leaving a bad review, this customer was attacked by Mr RFW, as was the repairer who ultimately agreed to fix the amplifier, which wasn’t me BTW, as you’ll see.
-Mr RFW insinuated in his reply to the bad review that the repairer had charged $550 to inspect the amplifier but that’s nonsense.
-Nobody charges that for an inspection, I charge $120 for example.
-This is what you are dealing with: deflection, defensiveness and dishonesty.
+Worst of all, after leaving a bad review, this customer was attacked by Mr RFW, as was the repairer who ultimately agreed to fix the amplifier, which wasn’t me BTW.
+Mr RFW insinuated in his reply to the bad review that the repairer had charged $550 to inspect the amplifier which is of course complete nonsense.

-Here are some of the justifications I’ve heard regarding what this guy does, and my responses:
+Here are some of the justifications I’ve heard concerning this business, and my responses:

 “But he’s trying.”